 Copyright © Nucleus Medical Media, Inc.

-SLE may cause complications during pregnancy.
-There may be a flare-up of symptoms, kidney problems, or
+SLE may also cause complications during pregnancy.
+There may be a flare-up of symptoms, development of kidney problems, or

 pre-eclampsia.
 There is also an increased risk of

-miscarriage, or growth problems wiht the baby during pregnancy.
+miscarriage, or growth problems with the baby during pregnancy.

 5/6/2011 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed.
 Smyth A, Oliveira GH, Lahr BD, Bailey KR, Norby SM, Garovic VD.